hunse/deepnet/README.md

 deepnet
 =======

-Repository of code for training deep networks
+Repository of code for training deep neural networks